ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

     return flux
 ```
-**Info**: Python raise Keyword is used to raise exceptions or errors.
+**Info**: Python ([raise keywords](https://www.geeksforgeeks.org/python/python-raise-keyword/)) is used to raise exceptions or errors.
 The raise keyword raises an error and stops the control flow of the program.
-It is used to bring up the current exception in an exception handler (an exception handler indicates the error type) so that it can be handled further up the call stack ([Go to geeksforgeeks for more information](https://www.geeksforgeeks.org/python/python-raise-keyword/)).
+It is used to bring up the current exception in an exception handler (an exception handler indicates the error type) so that it can be handled further up the call stack.

 The basic way to raise an exception is
 ```python